QCrBox/QCrBox/docs/how_to_guides/testing_qcrbox.md

 QCrBox uses Robot Framework to run acceptance tests that validate the system's behavior from an end-user perspective.
 Test suites for Robot Framework are kept in `QCrBox/pyqcbox/robot_tests`.
 There are currently two test suites:

-- `api_endpoints.robot` - tests the API endpoints
+- `1_endpoints.robot` - tests some API endpoints which are used in the other test suites
+- `2_non_interactive_commands.robot` - tests non-interactive command invocation, status checking and stopping
+- `3_interactive.robot` - tests interactive command invocation, status checking and closing
-- `web_interface.robot` - tests the QCrBoxFrontend Django website
+- `4_calculations.robot` - tests the calculation status endpoints more thoroughly

 We have used Robot Framework because it's keyword-driven approach to makes writing, reading and maintaining tests simple in comparison to other testing frameworks.
 This should make it easier for tests suites to be maintained and expanded by